Last Updated on July 31st, 2019

 If you notice pimples with yellow centers, standard acne treatments won’t work.
 In fact, most of them will just spread the infection to other parts of your skin.
 Treat staph infections of the skin from the inside out, either with natural immunostimulants, such as echinacea, or appropriate antibiotic therapy.

 Acne keloidalis nuchae8, also known by its acronym AKN, is a particularly disfiguring form of acne that most often strikes people with very dark skin tones, typically people of African or South Asian descent.
 This form of acne usually starts in a hair shaft rather than in a skin pore.
-It is itchy, then painful.
+It becomes itchy, then painful.
 It triggers the formation of a dense mat of tough collagen that makes hair fall out and stands out as a pink raised scar.

 The most common trigger for this form of acne is shaving the head or getting “bald fades.”
 Hairs get bent over and trapped in their follicles.
 Various kinds of bacteria may accumulate in the follicle, but the damage to skin is done by the immune system, not bacteria.
 The lesion may drain, but the fluid is not pus.